Best practices for configuring EOP

 Administrators and end users can submit malware that made it past the filters, or submit a file that you think was incorrectly identified as malware, by sending it to Microsoft for analysis.
 For more information, see Submitting malware and non-malware to Microsoft for analysis.

 Create mail flow rules

-Create mail flow rules (also known as transport rules) or custom filters, to meet your business needs.
+Create mail flow rules or custom filters to meet your business needs.

 When you deploy a new rule to production, select one of the test modes first to see the effect of the rule.
 Once you are satisfied that the rule is working in the manner intended, change the rule mode to Enforce.

 When you deploy new rules, consider adding the additional action of Generate Incident Report to monitor the rule in action.

 If you are in a hybrid deployment configuration, with part of your organization on-premises and part in Office 365, you can create rules that apply to the entire organization.
 To do this, use conditions that are available both on-premises and in Office 365.
 While most conditions are available in both deployments, there is a small set that is specific to a particular deployment scenario.
 Learn more at Mail flow rules (transport rules) in Exchange Online.